KxSystems/docs/docs/wp/data-loaders/index.md

 ### Step 4: Indexing

-The master sends another `.mi.runTask` to index the data by the chosen sorting columns (`` `sym`time`` in this example) to an available slave.
+The orchestrator sends another `.mi.runTask` to index the data by the chosen sorting columns (`` `sym`time`` in this example) to an available worker.

-The slave loads the updated sym file.
+The worker loads the updated sym file.

 ```q
 load ` sv .mi.hdbDir,`sym